-In just three months, Saratoga Springs’ doughnut game will be expanding again.
+Tomorrow, Saratoga Springs’ doughnut game will be expanding again.
 Back in December, a new late-night spot, Taquero Tacos and Donuts, opened up on Putnam Street, joining South Broadway’s longtime Dunkin’ location.
-And now, a third doughnut outpost is set to open this March.
-Darling Doughnuts, previously a pop-up shop selling gourmet, house-made donuts, is slated to open a storefront at 441 Broadway.
-Once open, Darling Doughnuts will become the only shop fully dedicated to doughnut-making in Downtown Saratoga.
+And now, after a months-long delay due to NY PAUSE restrictions, a third doughnut outpost, Darling Doughnuts, is opening July 29.
+Previously a pop-up shop selling gourmet, house-made donuts, Darling Donuts will open a storefront at 441 Broadway, making it the only shop fully dedicated to doughnut-making in Downtown Saratoga.

-“I’ve developed more than 75 flavors since I started Darling Doughnuts in the summer of 2018,” says Darling Doughnuts’ Founder and Co-owner Natascha Pearl-Mansman.
+So, what can customers expect from this long-awaited artisan doughnut shop?
+“I’ve developed more than 75 flavors since I started Darling Doughnuts in the summer of 2018,” says the company’s Founder and Co-owner, Natascha Pearl-Mansman.
 “I currently have 50 flavors on the menu, but we certainly won’t be making all 50 every day!”
-Instead, Pearl-Mansman plans to offer about a dozen flavors daily and rotate through her variegated lineup of doughnut recipes.
+Instead, Pearl-Mansman plans to offer 10 flavors at a time and rotate through her variegated lineup of doughnut recipes on a weekly basis.

 On the menu will be both full-size doughnuts and minis, as well as “doughrogies” (Pearl-Mansman’s own creation, a donut-pierogi hybrid with fresh fruit filling).
 Pearl-Mansman says that her personal favorites are the fruit-flavored donuts such as Blue Strazzberry and Lemon Poppyseed.
 “All my flavors are made with real ingredients rather than extracts, so I think you can really taste the difference,” she says.
 A perennial customer favorite has been Burnt Butter Pecan.
 “The glaze recipe was actually created by my great-grandmother for her cookies,” she says.
 “It goes perfectly on a doughnut.”
 In addition to all that variety, Darling Doughnuts will also offer coffee and tea to pair with its selection of sweets.

-Darling Doughnuts’ storefront hours will be Wednesday through Sunday, 9am-6pm.
+Beginning with a soft opening tomorrow, Darling Doughnuts’ storefront hours will be Wednesday through Sunday, 8:30am-6pm.
 The doughnut shop might still offer collaborative pop-up events with other area restaurants, too.
 Pearl-Mansman says that she’s been talking with the owner of Scoop Gelato in Troy about potentially making some special doughnut-gelato sandwiches.
 “Throughout my two years as a pop-up shop, I’ve been fortunate to meet with many local businesses,” she says.
 “I would love to be able to do more [with them] once the store opens.”